HelmholtzAI-Consultants-Munich/MLEE/README.md

 	b) Request a compute resource on some compute node:

-	by entering this command in the cluster terminal you will get same amount of resource as the sbatch script but also you get an interactive session that helps with 	editing and running the code:
+	by entering this command in the cluster terminal, you will get same amount of resource as the sbatch script but also an interactive session that helps with editing and running the code:
 	```
 	salloc -J N2N_pipeline -c 16 -p cpu_p --qos=cpu_normal --mem=128G -t 1-00:00:00
 	```
-	Once you got to the compute node, you can activate the conda environment via
+	Once you get to the compute node, you can activate the conda environment via
 	```
 	conda activate MLEE
 	```